Peer Support training

 • Buddy groups to enhance learning and support

-Payment plans are available – please email to discuss this option.
+£100 deposit required on booking, payment plans are available – please email to discuss this option.

 positive asian women chatting and having coffee in outdoor cafe